 This translates to: "Match a "not-needed" after datalad get of a file or directory."
-Another example is
+Another example is which translates to: "Match a successful installation of a dataset".

-{"type":"dataset","action":"install","status":["eq", "ok"]}
+'''

+{"type": "dataset", "action": "install", "status": ["eq", "ok"]}

+'''

 • The value for datalad.result-hook.<name>.call-json is specified in its Python notation, and its options - when set via the git config command - are specified as a JSON-encoded dictionary with keyword arguments.
 Conveniently, a number of string substitutions are supported: a dsarg argument expands to the dataset given to the initial command the hook operates on, and any key from the result evaluation can be expanded to the respective value in the result dictionary.
 Curly braces need to be escaped by doubling them.
 This is not the easiest specification there is, but its also not as hard as it may sound.
 Here is how this could look like for a datalad unlock: